ECNU-ILOG/GENE/README.md

 ```

 ## Reference
-Mingjia Li, Hong Qian, Tian-Zuo Wang, ShujunLi, Min Zhang and Aimin Zhou "Strong and Weak Identifiability of Optimization-based Causal Discovery in Non-linear Additive Noise Models" In Proceedings of the 42nd International Conference on Machine Learning, 2025.
+Mingjia Li, Hong Qian, Tian-Zuo Wang, Shujun Li, Min Zhang and Aimin Zhou "Strong and Weak Identifiability of Optimization-based Causal Discovery in Non-linear Additive Noise Models" In Proceedings of the 42nd International Conference on Machine Learning, 2025.

 ## Bibtex
 ```